fomightez/sequencework/alignment-utilities/README.md

 - Under 'Installable software for fine-tuning sequence alignments' there, I discuss using SEQOTRON on my work Mac and  `cons` alignment consensus program and many others at EMBOSS explorer website to put in conservation.
 Along the way it looks like it adds numbering similar to Mview where it is just numbering for total number on line INCLUDING GAPS.
 (Not to self, see my `edited t-coffee alignment for true XXXXX XXXXX.md` for example.)

+- [trimAl](http://trimal.cgenomics.org/) - a tool for the automated removal of spurious sequences or poorly aligned regions from a multiple sequence alignment.
+[Corresponding publication for trimAl](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2712344/).
+Was recommended for " I would still remove the columns that have only gaps (trimAl can do that)."- [Source](https://www.biostars.org/p/9510167/#9510169)

 - [The Newick Utilities](https://github.com/tjunier/newick_utils/wiki)
 >"Here's a useful package for working with Newick style #tree files: Newick utilities! https://github.com/tjunier/newick_utils/wiki